-Couples generally come to couples counselling when they realise that their relationship is in some kind of trouble.
-Some times the problem is so significant, or has been left unattended for so long, that the relationship is already in severe crisis.
-At other times, the couple becomes aware at an earlier stage that they are not able to resolve their problems on their own, and that they need the help of a relationship counsellor before their relationship hits crisis point and heads to dissolution.
+Couples generally come to couples counselling when they realise that their relationship is in trouble.
+Sometimes the problem is so significant, or has been ignored for so long, that the relationship is already in severe crisis.
+Ideally, a couple will seek help as soon as they realise they’re struggling to solve problems on their own.

 No relationship is ever entirely smooth sailing.
-Sometimes the problems are overtly present form the beginning of the relationship, sometimes they surface after a long time of being together, or as a result of unexpected stresses.
-Whatever trouble your relationship is in, and no matter how severely your relationship is being affected, almost all couples can benefit from couples or relationship counselling at some time in their relationship.
+Sometimes the problems are overtly present from the beginning of the relationship, sometimes they surface after years of being together, or as a result of unexpected stresses.
+Whatever trouble your relationship is in, almost all couples can benefit from couples or relationship counselling at some stage in their relationship.
 (This article is electronically protected – Copyright © Associated Relationship & Marriage Counsellors Sydney)

 What is Relationship Counselling?

 In order to understand how relationship counselling can benefit your relationship, it is first important to understand what couples counselling is and why couples attend.
-In short, relationship counselling happens with a professional counsellor, psychologist or therapist and is primarily focused on helping a couple resolve problems or issues that may be plaguing them or causing distress between them.
+In short, relationship counselling takes place with a professional counsellor, psychologist or therapist and is primarily focused on helping a couple resolve issues that are causing distress or distance between them.
 Although we tend to think of relationship counselling as being limited to romantic relationships, it can also include other family relationships, friendships and work relationships.

-In some cases, the issues are substantial, like chronic or constant fighting, discovering that an affair happened or struggling with differences in sexual desire.
-In other cases, a couple may attend relationship counselling to help them make decisions about a particular aspect of their relationship (like where to live, whether to get married or whether to have a baby).
-Sometimes couples come to relationship counselling as a way of understanding each other better and making a more informed decision about a long term commitment.
+In some cases, the issues are substantial, like chronic or constant fighting, infidelity, or struggling with differences in sexual desire.
+In other cases, a couple may attend relationship counselling to help them make decisions about something specific, like where to live, whether to get married or whether to have a baby.
+Sometimes couples come to relationship counselling as a way of understanding each other better and making a more informed decision about a long-term commitment.

-Many couples find themselves choosing relationship counselling as a method of helping themselves through difficult periods when the relationship may be going through a development phase of contraction or expansion and how they relate to each other may be shifting and changing.
+Many couples find themselves choosing relationship counselling as a method of helping themselves through difficult periods or periods of transition in their relationship.

 Why Go To Couples Counselling?